harshitsinghai77/fictional-octo-funicular/posts/react-django-for-prototyping-modern-web-application.md

 ---
 title: "React + Django for Prototyping Modern Web Application"
-excerpt: "Why you should use React and Django for your MVP product or side project?"
+excerpt: "React and Django are two popular web development technologies that can be used together to create modern and dynamic web applications.
+In this article, we will explore how to use React and Django together for prototyping web applications, including the benefits and potential challenges of this approach."
 coverImage: "https://images.unsplash.com/photo-1488330890490-c291ecf62571?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=750&q=80"
 date: "2021-02-18T12:04:07.322Z"
 author: